jdk8to11/jdk8to11/README.md

 ## Where are the jars come form?
 download from ```https://www.azul.com/downloads/?version=java-8-lts&package=jdk-fx```, trimed and striped.

-## How to add support one binary jar compiled from jdk8 for jdk11?
+## How to add support one binary jar for jdk11，which compiled from jdk8 ?
 ```
 # download all dependencies to local target/dependency dir.
 mvn -f jdk8to11-1.0.pom dependency:copy-dependencies